tyeckh/BC2406-Analytics-I-Visual-Predictive-Techniques/README.md

 # BC2406-Analytics-I-Visual-Predictive-Techniques

-This project, conducted as part of the Nanyang Technological University Business School Coursework, centers on Sustainable Methane Management in Oil and Gas Operations.
-It serves as a Proof of Concept for Saudi Aramco.
+Methane, a potent greenhouse gas, has garnered global attention for its role in climate change.
+As part of international sustainability efforts, Saudi Aramco aims to reduce its environmental footprint.
+This project, conducted as part of the Nanyang Technological University Business School Coursework, serves as a Proof of Concept for Aramco.

-In this repository, you'll find the project report (in .pdf), an R script containing our modeling and results (in .R), and the cleaned dataset used for analytics purposes (in .csv).
-While the Proof of Concept was tailored for Saudi Aramco, it is to note that the project presentation was made internally to the course lecturer.

-Overview
-Methane, a potent greenhouse gas contributing significantly to global warming, has prompted increased attention from environmentalists, policymakers, and industry leaders.
-In alignment with international sustainability goals, Saudi Aramco is committed to reducing its environmental impact.
-This report serves as a Proof of Concept, introducing an analytical framework employing data-driven predictive modeling to address methane emissions effectively.

-Objectives
+### Objectives
-The primary objective is to identify and implement environmentally beneficial and economically viable strategies for mitigating methane emissions.
-Leveraging statistical analysis and advanced modeling techniques, including Linear Regression, Classification and Regression Trees (CART), and Random Forest, our approach forecasts emissions and proposes actionable reduction steps.
+The project utilizes data-driven predictive modeling to address methane emissions effectively.
+Employing statistical analysis and advanced modeling techniques, we forecast emissions and propose actionable reduction steps.

-Three-Tiered Approach
+### Three-Tiered Approach
-Assessing Acceptability: Benchmarking predicted emission levels against industry standards and regulatory expectations.
+Assessing Acceptability: Benchmarking predicted emission levels against industry standards.
 Tackling Significant Variables: Identifying and strategizing actions to address key contributing factors.
-Scenario Testing: Utilizing predictive models to test intervention scenarios and optimize emission reduction strategies.
+Scenario Testing: Utilizing predictive models to optimize emission reduction strategies.
 Key Findings
-Our analysis highlights the critical role of technological upgrades, infrastructure maintenance, and the deployment of efficient equipment, such as combustors, in reducing methane emissions.
+Technological upgrades, maintenance of older infrastructure, and efficient equipment deployment are critical to reducing methane emissions.

-Proposed Solution
+### Proposed Solution
-Our solution offers Aramco a dual advantage: ensuring compliance with global standards and positioning itself as a leader in sustainable energy practices.
-By lowering emissions, Aramco stands to potentially reduce its cost of capital, enhancing shareholder value.
+Our solution aims to position Aramco as a leader in sustainable energy practices, ensuring compliance with global standards.
+By lowering emissions, Aramco may reduce its cost of capital, enhancing shareholder value.

-Conclusion
+### Conclusion
-This report underscores the synergy between environmental sustainability and economic success.
-It demonstrates that by actively addressing methane emissions, Aramco can contribute to global climate efforts while simultaneously improving its financial outlook.
+This project demonstrates the synergy between environmental sustainability and economic success.
+By actively addressing methane emissions, Aramco contributes to global climate efforts while improving its financial outlook.

+### Repository Contents
+Project Report: Sustainable_Methane_Management_Report.pdf
+R Script (Modeling and Results): Methane_Management_Model.R Cleaned Dataset: Methane_Management_Dataset.csv

+Please note that the Proof of Concept presentation was made internally to the course lecturer.